Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells: Frequency domain EM response of a conductive, permeable well

 \section{Frequency domain EM response of a conductive, permeable well}

+In practice, many of the EM experiments that are conducted in settings with steel infrastructure are frequency domain EM experiments.
+Thus, it is important to discuss how the frequency domain EM response is affected by magnetic permeability.
 In Appendix \ref{app:fdem}, we repeat the analysis performed in Section \ref{sec:tdem}, but in the frequency domain.
 In this section, we will discuss the key take-aways and refer interested readers to the Appendix for further discussion of the details.

 When moving from the time domain to the frequency domain, we can translate our understanding of how permeability influences the EM response by recognizing that responses at early times are analogous to high frequencies and those at late times are analogous to low frequencies.
 An important distinction is that, in a frequency domain experiment, the transmitter is always on, meaning the real component always contains a galvanic or DC component.